aydintd/fo/otomata-sunum/index.md

     a⁷⁵ a a⁴ba⁸⁰ >> x = a⁷⁵, y = a, z = a⁴ba⁸⁰

-    x yⁿ z = a⁷⁵aa..a a⁴ba⁸⁰ ε Palindrome olmalıdır
+*   x yⁿ z = a⁷⁵aa..a a⁴ba⁸⁰ ε Palindrome olmalıdır.
     Fakat, a⁸¹ba⁸⁰ !ε Palindrome olduğundan bu dil düzensiz bir dildir.